dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

   csstvUpwards -- "{X = B}" --> overallOutput
 ```

-## More examples enabled by the current proposal
+## More examples enabled by this feature

-In addition to the motivating examples, both the original and the more
+In addition to both motivating examples, this feature also handles
-complex, being handled by the current proposal, some cases of non
-F-bounded type variables are enabled by it as well.
+some cases involving type variables that are not F-bounded.

-The following example demonstrates a tempting assumption that doesn't
-hold today, but will hold with the proposed update.
-The developers
-might think that they will get the extracted type value for `Y` when
+With a class like `A` below, and with this feature, the constructor
+invocation in `test` is inferred as `A<List<num>, num>(<num>[])`.
+Without this feature, it is inferred as `A<List<num>, dynamic>(<num>[])`.

+Intuitively, this happens because the type inference algorithm without this
+feature is unable to detect that there is a relationship between `X` and `Y`.
+With this feature one could say that the value of `Y` is "extracted" from
-they specify a type value for `X`.
-We remember similar cases occurring
+the value of `X`.
+We have seen cases in practice demonstrating that the
-in practice.
+ability to transfer this information during type inference is useful.

 ```dart
 class A<X extends Iterable<Y>, Y> {